A1SHWARYANAYAK/A1SHWARYANAYAK/README.md

 ### :woman: A little about me ...

-- Working on Full-Stack Development.
-- Assistant System Engineer at [TCS India](https://www.tcs.com/).
-- Actively contributing to the LinkedIn community.
+- Studying Data Science at UB as a Grad.
+- Have Previous Experience as Software Developer at Mocapay and TCS.
+- Open to collaborations and discussions over data-driven problems.

 ### :books: I’m currently learning ...
-- Scala
-- AngularJS
+- Introduction to Linear Algebra by G. Strang
+- Introduction to Probability by DP Bertsekas and JN Tsitsiklis
+- Python for Data Science by Zia Mohammad
+- An Introduction to Statistical Learning with Applications in R by Gareth James

+### :speech_balloon: Ask me about ...
 - Python
-- Machine Learning

-### :speech_balloon: Ask me about ...
-- Frontend Development
-- Classification/Regression/Neural Networks
-- Tensorflow
-- Selenium
+- R
-- Web Scraping
+- MATLAB

-## For more in detail information visit my [Portfolio](http://aishwaryanayak.pythonanywhere.com/)